PPC Services

 #7.
 Keyword stuffing

-Keyword stuffing is a black hat technique that was born out of the early days of SEO.
+Keyword stuffing is a black hat technique that was born out of the early days of SEO when most people did not even know what Search Engine Optimisation was.
 This tactic involves plugging in excessive keywords into every part of a website or web page, from the meta description to the heading and body copy, in order to manipulate its ranking in search results.

 Today, Google looks at the keyword density of a page and its semantically related keywords as much as the keyword itself.
 But this doesn’t stop them from issuing manual actions to websites that are stuffed to the brim with keywords like this: